Casablanca Tramway: History

 The Casablanca Tramway is the second modern tram system in Morocco, after the Rabat–Salé tramway, but is longer and has more stations.

-It was first inaugurated by King Muhammad VI on 12 December 2012.
+It was first opened by King Muhammad VI on 12 December 2012.
 At that time, it consisted of one 31 km Y-shaped line with 48 stops, connecting Sidi Moumen in the east with Ain Diab and the Facultés district in the west.
 The line forked toward Ain Diab and Facultés after Abdelmoumen Station.

 A second line was opened on 24 January 2019.
 It connects Sidi Bernoussi to Ain Diab, using the segment of the previously existing line from the split to Ain Diab.
 Line 1 was also extended from Facultés to Lissasfa.

+Another two lines, T3 and T4, were inaugurated on 23 September 2024.

 Construction

 Project management on the first line was provided by Casablanca Transports en Site Aménagé ("Casa Transports"), a limited company created for the purpose in March 2009.
 Stakeholders were the Ministry of Finance & the Interior, local government (the Grand Casablanca regional government, the Casablanca préfecture and Casablanca urban commune), and several institutional investors (King Hassan II, CDG Capital, Banque Populaire du Maroc, and ONCF).
 Casa Transports awarded the construction contract to a global group headed by the French group Systra.
 Project support was subcontracted to the Spanish group Ayesa Tecnología.

 Preparatory work started in 2009, with the construction of the first line starting in 2010.
 The line was inaugurated on 12 December 2012 by King Mohammed VI, with French Prime Minister Jean-Marc Ayrault in attendance.
 Commercial services started the next day.

-The 20 km of Zones 1 and 3 were constructed by Yapı Merkezi, and the 10 km of Zone 2 was constructed by Colas Rail.
+The 20 km of Zones 1 and 3 were constructed by Yapı Merkezi, and the 10 km of Zone 2 by Colas Rail.